(Post last edited on September 09, 2020)

 Where outright travel bans do not apply, the decision whether to travel or not obviously lies with you.
 Since there is quite a lot of misinformation and alarming (some might say sensationalist) news coverage, we want to share information from reliable sources with you.

 At Peter Sommer Travels, we are keeping up-to-date with official information regarding all the countries we visit, and the countries most of our guests come from, on a daily basis.
 As members of AITO, we are also briefed with the latest official information as soon as it is released.
 We continue to monitor the situation closely and update this post frequently - but the information officially provided by individual countries is likely to be more up-to-date and more detailed than what we can offer on this page.

 By late April 2020, the measures were showing visible signs of success in most countries concerned.
 These advances differed considerably, as some countries were further along the curve of infection and some further back, and as among our destination countries, Croatia and Greece were notably successful in limiting the 'first wave' of the virus spreading within their territory.

 Relaxations of the measures began to be prepared in some of our destination countries by the end of April.
-Schedules for that process have now been announced in all countries (but all are subject to changes, depending on the situation on the ground in each country or region) and most are now under way.
+Schedules for that process were announced in all countries by May (but all such easings are subject to changes, depending on the situation on the ground in each country or region).
 In Croatia, the first such relaxations were implemented in late April; in Greece and Italy they began in early May, in Turkey by the beginning of June.
+The prevention or control of a 'second wave' of infection was always a concern and has become an issue in all countries we travel by August.